-Child Tax Credit - \$1000 tax credit for each qualifying dependent, under the age of 17, is still intact for 2013.
+Child Tax Credit - \$1000 tax credit for each qualifying dependent, under the age of 17 at 12/31.

-Child & Dependent Care Credit - Parents that work and engage in hired childcare inside or outside of the home, for dependents under the age 13 are eligible for a tax credit between 20% to 35% of qualifying expenses, based on income level.
-For 2013, the maximum amount of qualifying expenses on which the credit can be claimed is the lesser of the amount of qualifying expenditures, \$3,000 for the care of one dependent or \$6,000 for at least two qualifying children, or the taxpayer's earned income.
+Child & Dependent Care Credit - When both parents work, have earned income, and engage in hired childcare inside or outside of the home, dependents under the age 13 are eligible for a tax credit between 20% to 35% of qualifying expenses, based on income level.
+For 2014, the maximum amount of qualifying expenses on which the credit can be claimed is the lesser of the amount of qualifying expenditures, \$3,000 for the care of one dependent or \$6,000 for at least two qualifying children, or the taxpayer's earned income.